ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 This setup assumes you already have [Node.js](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/) installed on your system.

+1. Go to [Alchemy](https://www.alchemy.com/) and create two applications:

+   - An application on Goerli
+   - An application on Optimistic Goerli

+   Keep a copy of the two keys.

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network as well as the Optimistic Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Optimism Goerli test network.
-   1. Set `GOERLI_URL` to point to a URL that accesses the Goerli test network.
+   1. Set `GOERLI_KEY` to the key for the Goerli app.
-   1. Set `OPTI_GOERLI_URL` to point to a URL that accesses the Goerli test network.
+   1. Set `OPTIMISM_GOERLI_KEY` to the key for the Optimistic Goerli app

 1. Install the necessary packages.

    ```sh